Kreyu/data-table-bundle/docs/src/reference/types/action/modal.md

 ;
 ```

-When using the `ModalActionType` as a [row action](../../../docs/components/actions.md), you can provide a callable
+When using the `ModalActionType` as a [row action](../../../docs/components/actions.md), you can provide a closure
 that will receive the row data as an argument and should return a URL.

 ```php